-- A. The law spoken of in 2:15 is not the law of the moral commandments but the law of ritual commandments, such as the ordinances of circumcision, keeping the Sabbath, and eating certain foods. - B. Ordinances are the forms or ways of living and worship, which create enmity and division: - 1.
+- A. The law spoken of in verse 15 is not the law of the moral commandments but the law of the ritual commandments, such as the ordinances of circumcision, keeping the Sabbath, and eating certain foods. - B. Ordinances are the forms or ways of living and worship, which create enmity and division: - 1.
 On the cross Christ abolished all the regulations regarding living and worship, regulations that have divided the nations-v.
 15; Col. 2:14. - 2.
 From the time of Babel, mankind has been divided by ordinances concerning the ways of living and worship; in God's economy in the church life, we must overcome Babel-Gen. 11:1-9: - a.
 Christ should be our only source; we should not allow anything of our background, culture, or nationality to be our source-cf. Col. 3:10-11. - b.
-The worldly people regard cultural differences as a source of prestige, but in Christ we have lost this prestige; now our only prestige is Christ and the genuine oneness; if we are willing to let go of our cultural pride, it will be possible for the Lord to have the proper church life.
+The worldly people regard cultural differences as a source of prestige, but in Christ we have put off this prestige; now our only prestige is Christ and the genuine oneness. - c.
+If we are willing to let go of our cultural pride, it will be possible for the Lord to have the proper church life-Eph.
+4:22-24.